2023 Wagner Group plane crash: Aircraft

 The Embraer Legacy 600 involved in the crash was produced in 2007 by the Brazilian aircraft manufacturer Embraer.
 It was originally registered in Slovenia as S5-ALS and then changed operators several times.
 The aircraft became associated with Prigozhin in 2018 when it was acquired by Autolex Transport of the Seychelles and registered in the Isle of Man as M-SAAN.
-It was reported sold to the Wagner group in September 2020 and transferred to the Russian aircraft register with the tail number RA-02795.
+It was reportedly sold to the Wagner group in September 2020 and transferred to the Russian aircraft register with the tail number RA-02795.
 The aircraft was barred from entering the United States as part of sanctions, also covering Autolex, imposed by the US Treasury Department on Prigozhin in September 2019 following his participation in Russian interference in the 2018 United States elections.
 The airplane was also believed to have carried Prigozhin to Belarus following the Wagner Group rebellion.

 The aircraft identification codes listed by the US Treasury matched those of the crashed aircraft, with the tail number RA-02795, as listed in the Russian aircraft registry.
 The Russian Federal Air Transport Agency stated that MNT-Aero LLC, a corporate transportation firm, owned the aircraft.

-When asked regarding the condition of the airplane, Embraer said it had not provided support services for the jet since 2019, citing compliance with sanctions.
+When asked about the condition of the airplane, Embraer said it had not provided support services for the jet since 2019, citing compliance with sanctions.
 The crash was the second incident involving a Legacy 600, following a 2006 mid-air collision with Gol Transportes Aéreos Flight 1907 in Brazil, during which the Legacy was damaged but was able to land safely without a casualty, while the commercial airliner crashed, killing all 154 people aboard.
 That incident was later attributed to human and communication errors.
 There is no record of any Legacy 600, of which about 300 were built before production stopped in 2020, suffering an accident due to mechanical failure.